Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/2_Unix2.rst

 Learning objectives
 ^^^^^^^^^^^^^^^^^^^

-* Students can search for and within files
+* Students can search for and within files using regular expressions when appropriate
 * Students are familiar with commands for data wrangling
-* Students can use pipes to control input and output, and combine commands
+* Students can use pipes to control input and output, combine commands and make use of scripts
 * Students are able to work responsibly on computing clusters

 Resources